Manhatai/lol-rank-gen/README.md

 # SoloqSimVisualInterfaceWIP
-Currently wip visual interface of soloqsim with all its features, only adding new ones to it.
+Currently wip visual interface of soloqsim with all its features.

 To do:
 - Option to put in riot id instead of rank (almost done)